-Helen Kelly was an educator and school leader in international schools across the world from 1999 to 2020 when she retired from her role in schools.
-From 2006, she led the elementary sections of international schools in Bangkok, Berlin and Hong Kong.
-Prior to this Helen was member of the legal profession, working as a solicitor in the UK in the field of industrial accidents and disease.
+Helen Kelly is a researcher, writer and champion of school wellbeing.
+Between 2006 and 2020 she led international schools in Bangkok, Berlin and Hong Kong.
+Prior to this Helen was member of the English legal profession, working in the field of industrial accidents and disease.